 The island-wide bus network will also allow you to explore the rest of the island.
 However, some of the smaller villages have less frequent bus services, so it will pay to plan ahead.

-Taxis on the island operate on government mandated fares, which are lower than you may be used to in the rest of Europe.
-So, if you really want quick and easy travel to more remote areas, taxis may be a more affordable option than you expect, particularly for groups.
+Taxis on the island operate on government-mandated fares, which are lower than you may be used to in the rest of Europe.
+So, if you really want quick and easy access to more remote areas, taxis may be a more affordable option than you expect, particularly for groups.

 How to get to Fuerteventura from Lanzarote?